ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that `Ri` is the concatenation of the nodelists from each of the selectors.

 The result of the descendant selector is the concatenation of `R1`, ..., `Rn` (in that order).
-Note that only a single traversal of the input value and its descendants is required.

 So a descendant segment drills down one or more levels into the structure of the input value.